- Immersion classes in Béziers and the Occitanie Region are conducted in French.

 - Immersion experiences are a perfect way to make progress in speaking and listening.

-- We’ll introduce you to everything we love about living in the South of France.
+- I’ll introduce you to everything I love about living in the South of France.

-- See rates below, and contact us for scheduling: firstname.lastname@example.org
+- See rates below, and contact me for scheduling: firstname.lastname@example.org

-François and I can’t wait to give you an immersion experience you’ll never forget in Occitanie.
-Our goal is to improve your spoken French and listening comprehension.
-If you’ve ever taken lessons with us, you know we’re very patient teachers!
+I can’t wait to give you an immersion experience you’ll never forget in Occitanie.
+MY goal is to improve your spoken French and listening comprehension.
+If you’ve ever taken lessons with ME, you know I’m a very patient teacher!

-We can go whatever you like while you’re here, and we have lots of suggestions.
-All of our immersion courses are highly personalized, so we’ll be sure to cater to your wants and needs.
-We ask for a minimum of 4 hours per day, which can include an hour break for lunch (you’ll pay for yours, and we’ll pay for ours… and we can definitely eat together).
+We can go whatever you like while you’re here, and I have lots of suggestions.
+All of my immersion courses are highly personalized, so I’ll be sure to cater to your wants and needs.
+I ask for a minimum of 4 hours per day, which can include an hour break for lunch (you’ll pay for yours, and I’ll pay for ours… and we can definitely eat together).
 Many people enjoy 3-4 hours in the morning, break for lunch, and 3-4 hours in the afternoon.

 If you are looking to spend a few weeks in the region, you may want to be on one day and off the next.
 You may want to meet every day.
 That’s up to you!
 Have a look at the video below for some half-day and full-day ideas.